 A spoon and medicine dropper

 Once you’re done with the rose soaking, strain as usual.
-But this time, return the vodka into the quart glass and seal it up.
+But this time, return the vodka into the quart glass and seal it.
 Put it in the dark corner of the cupboard again, leaving it undisturbed for a day or two.
-By this time, you will some separation starting to occur.
+By this time, you will see some separation starting to occur.
 The vodka will separate from the essential oils and other plant matter.

-Place the jar in the freezer and let it freeze.
+Place the jar in the freezer.
 This is the cool part–vodka does not freeze.
-So only the essential oils and other plant materials will solidify.
+So, only the essential oils and other plant materials will solidify.

-Now, you will have to move fast with extra cautious before the essential oils melt.
+Now, you will have to move fast with extra caution before the essential oil melts.
 You will need a piece of cheesecloth laid inside a glass bowl.
 Use another piece of cheesecloth secured around a clear canning jar so it dips inside the neck.
 You will also need another small glass bowl and a small dark bottle which will hold the essential oil.
 Have a spoon and dropper ready as well.

 Step 8.
 Harvest Essential Oils

 Now you’ve got a pretty good idea about how to make essential oils on your own.
+You also now know how to make essential oils from herbs at home with all your greens from the garden.
 With time, you will be able to master your way into making essential oils.
 Who knows how you will be able to make more out of this new and amazing homesteading skill!

 Did you find these ideas and tips on how to make essential oils helpful?
 Tell us all about it in the comments section below.

-Editor’s Note – This post was originally published on January 3, 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on May 16, 2018, and has been updated for quality and relevancy.